BK VEF Rīga: Early years

 Valters was a true superstar, the starting point guard in the Soviet Union national team that won the 1982 World Championships and lifted the EuroBasket trophy in 1981 (Valters was named tournament MVP) as well as in 1985.
 Valters was also part of a team that reached Eurobasket title games in 1983 and 1987.
 Valters left the national team when Sarunas Marciulionis took over, but still played for the VEF until 1990.

 In later years, Valters got some help as VEF added young talents like Igors Miglinieks, Gundars Vētra, Raimonds Miglinieks, Kārlis Muižnieks and Ainars Bagatskis.
 With arguably its best roster ever VEF was fifth in the Soviet Union League in 1985 and ranked sixth in 1987 and 1988.
 Vētra and Miglinieks led VEF to finish third in the 1991 Soviet Union League, a historical season in which the club made its debut in European club competitions.
 VEF downed ICED Bucuresti but fell against Iraklis in the 1991 Korac Cup second preliminary round.
 VEF went one step higher in 1992, playing in the Saporta Cup.
 The club knocked off Braunschweig but VEF registered two narrow losses against Union Olimpija in the next round to step down before the group stage.
-Despite its good season, VEF stopped to exist in 1992.
+Despite its good season, VEF ceased to exist in 1992.